Wilhelm von Kaulbach: Late work

 controversies.
-Shortly hefore his death he was at work upon a large cartoon of The Deluge; and he had finished his St. Michael, the Patron Saint of Germany, in the garb of a heavenly messenger with a radiant air of triumph, and with Napoleon III and his son and several Jesuits cowering at his feet.
+Shortly before his death he was at work upon a large cartoon of The Deluge; and he had finished his St. Michael, the Patron Saint of Germany, in the garb of a heavenly messenger with a radiant air of triumph, and with Napoleon III and his son and several Jesuits cowering at his feet.

 A trace has shown that he lived at Obere Garten Gasse 16½ in Munich around 1850.
 Kaulbach was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1870.
 He died on 7 April 1874 in Munich and is buried there in the Alter Südfriedhof.
 His son Hermann (1846–1909) also became a distinguished painter.

 Style

 Kaulbach's style was eclectic; in the Age of Homer the types and the treatment are derived from Greek marbles and vases; then in the Tower of Babel the severity of the antique gives place to the suavity of the Italian Renaissance; while in the Crusades the composition is let loose into modern Romanticism, and so the manner descends into the midst of the 20th century.
 And yet this scholastically compounded art is so nicely adjusted and smoothly blended that it casts off all incongruity and becomes homogeneous as the issue of one mind.
 But the public craved change; and so in later years Kaulbach's popularity declined, and he had to witness, not without inquietude, the rise of an opposing party of naturalism and realism.
 He is perhaps best known for his unusual representation of death, destruction and madness.